axolotl-ai-cloud/axolotl/README.md

   dataset:
     - path: s3://path_to_ds # Accepts folder with arrow/parquet or file path like above.
 Supports s3, gcs.
       ...

+  # Loading Data From a Public URL
+  # - URLs must use HTTPS protocol for security reasons, not HTTP.
+  # - The URL should be a direct link to the file you wish to load.
+  # - The file format is `json` (which includes `jsonl`) by default.
+For different formats, adjust the `ds_type` option accordingly.
+  dataset:
+    - path: https://some.url.com/yourdata.jsonl # Accepts folder with arrow/parquet or file path like above.
+Supports s3, gcs.
+      ds_type: json # this is the default, see other options below.
   ```

 - loading